-- A. Does the documentation indicate that the programme incorporates academic excellence within the teaching programme supporting a structured learning opportunity?
-Does documentation provide evidence of academic excellence: - i.
-Knowledge and understanding of the specialist subject informed by current scholarship and research - ii.
+- 1. Does the documentation indicate that the programme incorporates academic excellence within the teaching programme supporting a structured learning opportunity?
+Does documentation provide evidence of academic excellence: - Knowledge and understanding of the specialist subject informed by current scholarship and research - ii.
 Proven practical expertise in the laboratory, field and elsewhere appropriate for the main research project - iii.
-Knowledge and understanding of research methodology - iv.
+A knowledge and understanding of research methodology - iv.
 A critical awareness of current issues and developments in the subject area - v.
 Completion of an extended research project in the subject area, including a clear demonstration of critical analysis - vi.
 Communication of the research outcomes appropriately and effectively - vii.
 Appropriate and clear assessment criteria, mapped to the learning outcomes - viii.
-Specialisation in a subject area that supports the development of specific skills

-B. Research-active environment, as evidenced by:

-- i.
-An appropriate breadth in the area being offered for accreditation - ii.
+Specialisation in a subject area that supports the development of specific skills - 2.
+Research-active environment, as evidenced by: - i.
+An appropriate breadth in the area being offered for master's accreditation - ii.
 Research excellence, as defined by appropriate national and international criteria - iii.
 Appropriate training in research methodology and techniques and assessment - iv.
-The provision of projects in research-active environments, where the effort required by the student for the research component of this work would normally be the equivalent of at least 80 credits, of which at least 60 credits should be accounted for by the project

-C. Does the documentation provide evidence of an infrastructure supporting the incorporation of excellence within the teaching programme?
-This will include:
+The provision of projects in research-active environments, where the effort required by the student for the research component of this work would normally be the equivalent of at least 80 credits, of which at least 60 credits should be accounted for by the project - 3.
+Does the documentation provide evidence of an infrastructure supporting the incorporation of excellence within the teaching programme?
+This will include: - i.

-- i.
 Access to, and standards of, library and information and communications technology - ii.
 Learning and teaching environments and research laboratories and facilities - iii.
 Experience and expertise of teaching team - iv.
 Processes to support monitoring achievement throughout, including process of approving progression to higher levels - v.
 A track record of success for the programme's graduates in research in industry or higher education - vi.
 Provision of necessary and appropriate research facilities and equipment - vii.
 There is an approach to general management skills, including project management - viii.
-Ethical, health and safety and regulatory issues are appropriately addressed

-D. Does the documentation provide evidence of generic and specific skill acquisition appropriate to the degree title?
-This will include:
+Ethical, health and safety and regulatory issues are appropriately addressed - 4.
+Does the documentation provide evidence of generic and specific skill acquisition appropriate to the degree title?
+This will include: - i.
+Appropriate levels of knowledge and understanding in physics, chemistry and mathematics necessary to apply advanced bioscience techniques related to the subject area